Abdulaziz-Moafa/build-ml-pipeline-for-short-term-rental-prices/README.md

 W&B project: https://wandb.ai/iimoaafa3/nyc_airbnb

-Python version: This project targets Python 3.10.

 Compatibility updates: A few library versions were updated from the original Udacity repo to ensure compatibility with Python 3.10 and recent tools (see environment.yml and conda.yml).
-If y.

 EDA: in EDA step pandas_profiling.ProfileReport(...).to_widgets() doesn’t render.
-Use profile.to_file("profile.html") as it use ydata-profiling , this package was known as pandas-profiling.
+Use profile.to_file("profile.html") as it use ydata-profiling , this package was known as pandas-profiling before. details : https://docs.profiling.ydata.ai/latest/

 ## Preliminary steps